 We strongly advise anyone who is thinking of adopting a dog from abroad to take a few minutes to read Do’s and Don’ts, written by our charity Patron Meesh Masters from The Dogs Point of View.

-Romanian dogs are just amazing, incredibly intelligent, resilient and intuitive dogs but it needs to be understood that some of them can be quite different to UK dogs and that is why we believe pre-fostering is so important.
+Romanian dogs are just amazing, incredibly intelligent, resilient and intuitive dogs but it needs to be understood that a majority of them can be quite different to UK dogs and that is why we believe pre-fostering is so important.
 The CK9 foster carers have an extensive knowledge of canine behaviour and a deep commitment to dogs in their care.

 Dogs are transported with DEFRA approved transporters and are issued a Pet Passport to be able to travel to the UK.
 All dogs are Rabies vaccinated, flea and worm treated 48 hrs before travel and are vaccinated against Distemper, Hepatitis & Parvo virus.
 Usually if they are over 6 months old when transported dogs are neutered/spayed.